Wading through the world of probiotic supplements can be very confusing.

 Probiotics America, for example, includes five different Lactobacillus strains and four different Bifidobacterium strains.

-Part of the reason why these particular groups of bacteria are popular is because they’ve been proven in certain studies to fight diarrhea and constipation, two common ailments.
+Part of the reason why these particular groups of bacteria are popular is that they’ve been proven in certain studies to fight diarrhea and constipation, two common ailments.

 If you’re ready to buy a particular probiotic but you want to check the bacteria in it first, WebMD is a great resource.
 In fact, here’s a link to their Lactobacillus page; it includes excellent information about what it is, what it does, as well as any side effects.